RevenueSA Online has been available for reporting since 1 July 2017.

-Data will be reported by the person conducting the transaction.
+Data is reported by the person conducting the transaction.
 For example, where a conveyancing agent (or similar representative) is employed, the agent will report the data.
 If a party is self-representing, they will report the data.

-Agents will commence entering data into the Portal before accessing RevNet.
-The nature of some data lends itself to being captured, and entered into the Portal, around the time of VOI.
+Agents must enter relevant Commonwealth reporting data into RevenueSA Online before commencing a self-determination.
+The nature of some data lends itself to being captured, and entered into RevenueSA Online, around the time of VOI.
 Information which is not known at this point in time can be added or edited at a later date.

-All Portal data will be locked from editing seven days after the provided settlement date.
+All Commonwealth reporting data will be locked from editing seven days after the provided settlement date.
 Amendments required after such time must be submitted to RevenueSA.

 See Can details be added or modified after a workspace is submitted? for more details of when fields are locked.

-Upon completion of the purchaser’s data entry, the portal will send the vendor’s agent an invitation, via email, to provide the data into the workspace for the vendor.
-From 4 September 2017 this will not be required to be completed and the purchaser’s agent can complete their stamping in RevNet without the additional information.
+Upon completion of the purchaser’s data entry, RevenueSA Online will send the vendor’s agent an invitation, via email, to provide the data into the workspace for the vendor.
+Currently it is not a mandatory required for this to be completed and the purchaser’s agent can complete their stamping in RevenueSA Online without the additional information.
 If the legislation is passed to mandate the additional data then it will be a requirement that the vendor provide this data prior to stamping.

 The scheduled settlement date should act as an incentive for both parties to fulfil their obligations to provide all data that is required.
-The Portal will be flexible to allow this data collection to commence as early in the settlement process as either party wishes to initiate it.
-RevenueSA will build functionality to remind both parties (the complying and non-complying) that there is incomplete data.
+The data collection can commence as early in the settlement process as either party wishes to initiate it.

-To ensure complete data either party to a transaction will be able to initiate the Portal data collection process.
-Upon completion of the data in the Portal a user will invite the other party to complete the data that relates to their role.
+To ensure complete data either party to a transaction will be able to initiate the data collection process.
+Upon completion of the data in RevenueSA Online a user will invite the other party to complete the data that relates to their role.

-Invitations will be generated from the Portal and sent via email.
+Invitations will be generated from RevenueSA Online and sent via email.

 RevenueSA believes that flexibility in this process is a key to a successful transition for practitioners and taxpayers.

 The log in from the invitation process will match the two sides of the workspace together.
-In addition RevenueSA will perform a matching exercise in the event that both parties commence their data entry in the Portal independently.
+In addition RevenueSA will perform a matching exercise in the event that both parties commence their data entry in RevenueSA Online independently.

-The information is proposed to be used by the ATO for the purpose of information-matching and ensuring compliance with the taxation laws of the Commonwealth.
+The information may be used by the ATO for the purpose of information-matching and ensuring compliance with the taxation laws of the Commonwealth.
 In addition, the information (which will include information about the nationality and residency of vendors and purchasers) is to be used for the purposes of a National Register of Foreign Ownership of Land Titles to be administered by the ATO.

 The ATO also intend to make this data available to taxpayers for prefill and preparation of returns and activity statements.

-If a document is voided in RevNet due to settlement being delayed, assuming no details other than date of settlement have changed, the same Workspace ID can be reused when the document is re-entered into RevNet.
+If a document is voided in RevenueSA Online due to settlement being delayed, assuming no details other than date of settlement have changed, the same Workspace ID can be reused when the document is re-entered into RevenueSA Online.
 You should then return to the Workspace and modify the Settlement Date.

-The below table indicates when fields are locked from editing in the Portal:
+The below table indicates when fields are locked from editing in RevenueSA Online: